tatianegercina/FinTech/01-Lesson-Plans/12-NLP/2/LessonPlan.md

   )
   ```

-Answer any questions that arise and move to the next activity.
+Answer any questions that arise before moving on to the next activity.

 ---